NickCL2/enhanced-text-widget/readme.txt

 * Title URL
 * Open URL in new window
 * Widget CSS class
-* Content which support HTML, JavaScript, Flash, PHP, CSS.
+* Content which supports Text, HTML, CSS, JavaScript, Flash and/or PHP.
 * Automatically add paragraphs
 * Bare widget (do not output before/after_widget/title)